stefnotch/comprehensive-rust/src/welcome-day-2.md

 target_minutes: 180
 ---

-# Welcome to Day 2
+# Welcome to Day 1 - Afternoon

 Now that we have seen a fair amount of Rust, today will focus on Rust's type
 system: